The chamois is the only animal that has never become extinct or been exterminated in the National Park.

 Female chamois live with their young, in herds, throughout the year.

-The hooves of the chamois greatly contribute to its agility whe moving around in rocky terrain.
+The hooves of the chamois greatly contribute to their agility when moving around in rocky terrain.
 Hard on the edges, but smooth like leather in the centre, they afford a good grip.
-Early mountain shoes were similarly made.
+Early mountain shoes were made in a similar way.

 Male chamois are solitary and remain in the same territory all year round.